mou3ananya/avsdcmp_3v3/README.md

 6.So I've made the New comparator where in the differential block we'll apply the i/ps to the gate of PMOS

-### Differential Pair with 2 i/ps applied to PMOS where the En is the o/p of the 1st differential single i/p block